Photos: The scene at the Georgia-Alabama game

 1 /

-Georgia head coach Kirby Smart walks onto the field after arriving before Georgia’s game against Alabama at Bryant-Denny Stadium, Saturday, Sept.
+Former President Donald Trump waves to fans during the first half of the football game between Alabama and Georgia at Bryant-Denny Stadium, Saturday, Sept.
 28, 2024, in Tuscaloosa, Al. (Jason Getz / AJC)

 Cookie Settings